The sprawling saga of my beloved home electronic organ is divided into sections:

 ...
 Incidentally, if you actually want to know something about the Nord C2 et al aside from my innocent prattle, as well as http://www.nordkeyboards.com/ be sure to consult http://www.norduserforum.com/ where a whole section is devoted to C1/C2/C2D instruments, with ignorance just as extravagant as mine but knowledge and wisdom too....

-This site is driven by elevated compassion; no other forces are involved. ...
+This site is driven by elevated compassion; no other forces need apply. ...
 I don’t want your email address; you can’t join my forum or group; I refuse to send you a newsletter or digest. ...
 There are no subscriptions; there is nothing. ...
 It is void; without form or excuse....

 ...
 I’ve owned used Yamaha DK40 and Hammond Commodore home organs, both successful products, both cheap/used in our organ-disdaining latter days.
 These machines just played, probably with little technical attention, and both are gone now, after decades of service, even to me for a few years, and both defied repair, at least by this home organist.
 Although I should note the Hammond departed in the seemingly-inevitable decay of their avant-garde electronic parts....